popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 * Piston: A piston that matches the new cylinder bore size.
 * Piston Rings: Corresponding rings for the new piston.
 * Gaskets: New head and base gaskets to ensure a proper seal.
-* Wrist Pin: A wrist pin (also known as a gudgeon pin) to connect the piston to the connecting rod.
-* Circlips: Circlips to secure the wrist pin in place.

 ### Exhaust without catalytic converter